 So, whether it’s for your concerns about privacy or you are just taking a break from the usual uproar on WhatsApp, telegram might be able to redeem you.

-In this article, we plan to highlight the differences in both apps to help you to make a clear distinction between the two platforms and also allow you to choose which might be the better messaging service to cater to your necessities.
+In this article, we plan to highlight the differences in both apps to help you make a clear distinction between the two platforms and also allow you to choose which might be the better messaging service to cater to your necessities.

 Let’s begin with the user base, shall we?